wmegchel/GratiSSH/README.md

 The standalone executable will be created in the *dist* subfolder.

 # Acknowledgement
 GratiSSH is inspired by the Python kivy application [RRS](https://github.com/Slacanch/RRS).
-GratiSSH uses PyQt5 to enable a more desktop-like interface and support connections with multiple hosts.
+GratiSSH uses PyQt5 to enable a more desktop-like interface and supports connections with multiple hosts using SGE or SLURM.